 All bridges linking the east and west of the city, across the Tigris river, were also destroyed.

 In the centre of the city, four of the five main bridges were put out of action in October and November by coalition air strikes, with the aim of limiting the jihadists' ability to resupply or reinforce their positions in the east.

 The Old Bridge - the only remaining route open to vehicles in the centre of the city - was disabled in a US-led coalition air strike at the end of December.

 Iraqi forces have since recaptured two of the bridges, the Fourth bridge and al-Hurriya, also known as the al-Jamhuriya.
 They will either have to repair them or install floating bridges to reconnect east and west Mosul.

 Stratfor images show how the bridges were damaged.

 A US air strike damaged the al-Hurriya Bridge at the eastern end last October, but IS then set up a barrier on the western side, shown below.

 In November 2016, a US air strike damaged the bridge, but more recently it was rendered impassable by further damage, shown below.

-The organisation says many of those who have fled Mosul and ended up in the camps have witnessed the deaths of relatives, friends and neighbours.
-Children are showing severe signs of trauma - such as excessive crying, mutism, bed-wetting and fear of leaving their parents.
+The UN says many of those who have fled Mosul and ended up in the camps have witnessed the deaths of relatives, friends and neighbours.